thenativeweb/ensurethat/README.md

 };
 ```

-*Please note that as the arguments are accessed using the `arguments` and `args` variables, you may skip specifying the arguments within the function's signature completely.*
+As the arguments are accessed using the `arguments` and `args` variables, you may skip specifying the arguments within the function's signature completely.
+This also makes sure that you do not get linting errors such as [`no-unused-vars`](http://eslint.org/docs/rules/no-unused-vars.html).

 ### Handling optional arguments